Polymer/old-docs-site/app/1.0/start/toolbox/deploy.md

     } ]
     ```

+    This instructs Firebase to serve up `index.html` for any URLs that don't
+    otherwise end in a file extension.
+    {.alert .alert-info}

 1. Deploy.

         firebase deploy

     The URL to your live site is listed in the output.
+You can also open
+    the site in your default browser by running `firebase open hosting:site`.